-After few years of fragile health and several ailments, the noted historian of architecture David B. Stewart died in Tokyo, where he lived for over 40 years, on April 3rd, 2025.
-He has been the finest commentator of Japanese architecture of the 20th century.
+After a few years of fragile health and several ailments, the noted architecture historian David Butler Stewart died in Tokyo, where he lived for over 40 years, on April 3rd, 2025.
+He has been the finest commentator on Japanese architecture of the 20th century.

 His major work The Making of a Modern Japanese Architecture (Kodansha, Tokyo: 1988, second edition 2003 with a new preface) remains the reference book in English, or in any other language for that matter, for that crucial period of Japanese history.
 In it, Stewart went beyond the historian to make critical propositions that still hold true.

-He not only retraced the origins of what can be safely considered nowadays the most vibrant and creative region in the world for architecture, but offered a hypothesis that in the expansive 1980s seemed reductionist but has been firmly stablished since then: the major figures of the second half of the 20th century in Japan, delineating two major trends, were Arata Isozaki and Kazuo Shinohara.
+He not only retraced the origins of what can be safely considered the most vibrant and creative region in the world for architecture nowadays but offered a hypothesis that in the expansive 1980s seemed reductionist but has been firmly established since then: the major figures of the second half of the 20th century in Japan, delineating two major trends, were Arata Isozaki and Kazuo Shinohara.
 It is now, in the 2025 celebrations of the 100th anniversary of Shinohara's birth, to which Stewart contributed, that we can see the value of that foresight.

 In his writings, he always offered explanations that went beyond the visual and attempted to frame architectural forms within a theoretical corpus.
 Always careful not to tread on intellectual territories that were foreign to the architects' aim, he nevertheless opened up ambitious references that could serve to relate specific works with major trends in the global discussion.
 Because this is what David was, above all: a living example of a cultural bridge, a connector of ideas, people, and works.
 Always keen to discuss at the highest level, was a friend and mentor in several ways.
 And he will, already is, deeply missed.